vFredo/dotfiles/README.md

 # ❖ Inspired
 * Gilles Castel's [blog](https://castel.dev/); I got his snippets in this repository.
-* The theme colors and some neovim configurations comes from TheRealKizu [dotfiles](https://github.com/TheRealKizu/dotfiles) and his [neovim repo](https://github.com/TheRealKizu/neodots).
+* The firefox theme and some other configurations comes from Janleight's [dotfiles](https://github.com/janleigh/dotfiles)
 * Other Neovim lua configuration comes from [NvChad](https://github.com/NvChad/NvChad).
 * Kutsan's [dotfiles](https://github.com/kutsan/dotfiles).
 I'm using a lot of things of his Zsh configuration.